Home-Baked Mozzarella Spelt Bread with Red Onion

 There really isn’t anything else that quite compares to homemade bread.

-The waft as it bakes is truly one of the most comforting aromas going.
 I particularly like making bread in the winter months, pairing it with a warming, filling soup.
 There’s a sense of cosiness when, as the night draws in, you light a few candles, and lift a deliciously hot loaf from the oven.

 I would have loved the bygone days, when the kitchen was the true hub of a household.
 A huge aga taking centre stage with a roaring fire close by.
 How dreamy does that sound?